legendyz/ai-world-tracker/SECURITY.md

 ### 📧 How to Report

 1. **DO NOT** create a public GitHub issue for security vulnerabilities
-2. Email us at: security@ai-world-tracker.com (or create a GitHub Security Advisory)
+2. Report via GitHub Security Advisory: https://github.com/legendyz/ai-world-tracker/security/advisories/new
+3. Or email directly to project maintainers
-3. Include the following information:
+4. Include the following information:
    - Description of the vulnerability
    - Steps to reproduce the issue
    - Potential impact assessment